dataengineerankur/multi-cloud-analytics-pipeline/README.md

 - Comprehensive monitoring and alerting

 ## License
-This project is developed for educational and demonstrative purposes as part of the Psycho Bunny Senior Data Engineer assessment.
+This project is developed for educational and demonstrative purposes as part of learning data pipelines.